Melchizedek;

 7. King of peace (Heb.
 7:2 compared with Isa.
 9:6)

-14:18 Melchizedek—This victory conferred a public benefit on that part of the country; and Abram, on his return, was treated with high respect and consideration, particularly by the king of Sodom and by Melchizedek, who seems to have been one of the few native princes, if not the only one, who knew and worshiped “the most high G-D,” whom Abram served.
+14:18 Melchizedek—This victory conferred a public benefit on that part of the country; and Abram, on his return, was treated with high respect and consideration, particularly by the king of Sodom and by Melchizedek, who seems to have been one of the few native princes, if not the only one, who knew and worshiped “the most high G-d,” whom Abram served.
 Salem, Melchizedek’s city, is thought to have been Jerusalem (cf. Psalms76:2).
-This king, who was a type of the Savior/Messiah (Hebrews 7:1), came to bless God for the victory which had been won, and in the name of G-D to bless Abram, by whose arms it had been achieved—a pious acknowledgement which we should imitate on succeeding in any lawful enterprise.
+This king, who was a type of the Savior/Messiah (Hebrews 7:1), came to bless God for the victory which had been won, and in the name of G-d to bless Abram, by whose arms it had been achieved—a pious acknowledgement which we should imitate on succeeding in any lawful enterprise.

-14:19-20—Verses 14:19, a constitute a blessing on Abraham by the priest-king. he gave him tithes of all—Here is an evidence of Abram’s piety, as well as of his valor, for it was to a priest or official mediator between G-D and himself that Abram gave a tenth of the spoil—a token of his gratitude and in honor of a Divine ordinance (Proverbs 3:9).
+14:19-20—Verses 14:19, a constitute a blessing on Abraham by the priest-king. he gave him tithes of all—Here is an evidence of Abram’s piety, as well as of his valor, for it was to a priest or official mediator between G-d and himself that Abram gave a tenth of the spoil—a token of his gratitude and in honor of a Divine ordinance (Proverbs 3:9).
 Abram’s act became a standard for Jacob (Genesis 28:21) and, subsequently, for the law (Leviticus 27:30-32; Numbers 18:24-28).

 Shem; Noah's son...

 Noah's son Shem, who was born 98 years before the flood, would live to be 600 years old, dying according to our calculations, in 1843 B.C., 152 years after the death of Noah, and 10 years after the marriage of Isaac and Rebekah (Genesis 11:11; 25:20).
 When Noah cursed Canaan, the son of Ham, he blessed Shem, and Shem was to be the "father" of the Jewish nation, through his son Arpachshad.
 Of the genealogies of the sons of Noah, only Shem's is recorded in detail, by name and year, as it meticulously traces the ancestry of Abraham!
+Shem, the middle son, is always mentioned first because it was through him that the Messiah should come!
+(They were a "tripling" there the sons of Noah were born in the same year! )

 Shem personally fought the idolatry of Nimrod.
 Idolatry was a problem with the ancient Jews throughout history, that Terah (father of patriarch Abraham) wandered from his Shemite relatives into the "Hamite civilization", and that the patriarchs lived elsewhere in an age where communications were much more limited than they are 'today'!
 Abram (later Abraham) was opposed to his father's idol worship, destroying idols and refusing to bow to the sacred fire of the 'Chaldeans'!
 Abraham was a descendant of Noah and Shem!